Your Contentsquare platform experience is empowered by our AI innovation. Practical insights, not hype.

 So why is this happening?

-eCommerce conversion funnel: the differents stages
+eCommerce conversion funnel stages

 In the world of eCommerce, the conversion funnel is a critical component for businesses looking to increase their sales and revenue.
 It is a marketing concept that describes the journey a customer takes from the initial introduction to a product or service to the final purchase.
 Understanding the different stages of the conversion funnel is essential for eCommerce businesses to optimize their sales funnel and convert more visitors into customers.